Anil1111/Academic-Projects-Tutorials/XNotes/Chrome.md

 12. `Ctrl + Tab` moves to the tabs on right
 13. `Ctrl + Shift + Tab` moves to the tabs on left
 14. `Ctrl + Shift + T` open the last closed window
+15. `Ctrl + F5` for hard reload which includes reloading forced

 ---